cmu-delphi/delphi-epidata/docs/symptom-survey/publications.md

 Research publications using the survey data include:

+- R.R.
+Andridge (2024).
+[Using proxy pattern-mixture models to explain bias in estimates of COVID-19 vaccine uptake from two large surveys](https://doi.org/10.1093/jrsssa/qnae005).
+  *Journal of the Royal Statistical Society Series A: Statistics in Society*.
 - H. Bui, S. Ekşioğlu, R. Proano, and S. N. Pinkley (2024).
 [An Analysis of COVID-19 Vaccine Hesitancy in the U.S.](https://doi.org/10.1080/24725854.2024.2301966).
   *IISE Transactions*.